EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

   And **never (NEVER)** run the same validator (same private keys) in two different validator nodes at the same time.
   **You will be slashed**.

 Staking Requirements
 --------------------

 In order to stake and run a validator you will need:

   * 32 ETH
-  * An Ethereum Execution Layer client
+  * A synced Ethereum Execution Layer client
-  * An Ethereum Consensus Layer client consisting of: A Beacon Chain instance and a Validator instance (with one or more validator keys)
+  * A synced Ethereum Consensus Layer client consisting of: A Beacon Chain instance and a Validator instance (with one or more validator keys)

 For making the 32 ETH deposit you need to create 2 key pairs and a Json file with the